-Pork slithers with chives give a lovely nutritional balance of protein and green-onions; and the meal is so quick to prepare and cook.
+We love pork slithers with chives; the meal gives a lovely nutritious balance of protein and green-onions.
+It's so quick to prepare and cook.

-This will make enough pork slithers with chives for two-persons.
+This recipe will make enough pork slithers with chives for two-persons.

-Bob's your uncle, that did not take long, and you have a wonderful nutritious meal for two.
+Now that did not take long; you have a wonderful nutritious meal for two.

-You will not be able to taste small quantities, but it is part of our determination to enjoy at least ten different coloured foods every day; science proves that there is at least a 35% lower all-cause of death.
+You will not be able to taste small quantities but it is part of our determination to enjoy at least ten different coloured foods every day; science proves that there is a 35% lower all-cause of death.
 That is massive.

 They have a subtle flavour that is without measure.

-Chives and garlic are from the onion family which has an important phytochemical called allicin; it's a powerful anti-oxidant that also reduces cholesterol production by the liver.
+Chives and garlic are from the onion family; they have an important phytonutrient called allicin.
+It's a powerful anti-oxidant[6] that also reduces cholesterol production by the liver.

-That's where the cholesterol in our blood comes from, not from the fat we eat; the liver turns glucose from our food into triglycerides, and larger molecules are tagged onto proteins to make up the LDL and other components.
+That's where the cholesterol in our blood originates, not the fat we eat; the liver turns glucose from the carbs into triglycerides.
+The larger molecules are tagged onto proteins to make up the LDL and other components.

-We try to get at least 10 coloured foods into our meals every day, even in small quantities, but we refuse to count.
-The chives, garlic and ginger would all qualify, and those in the hummus.
+Get more coloured-foods into your meals every day, even in small quantities but we refuse to count.
+The chives, garlic and ginger would all qualify; and those in the hummus.

-More about those so-important phytochemical foods that will enable you to stay off of medication and supplements; we make sure we have a selection every day.
-They are in common places like grapes, apples and onions, but one does need a wide variety daily.
+Read more about those so-important phytochemical foods that will enable you to stay off medication and supplements; make sure you have a selection every day.
+They are in common places like grapes, apples and onions; one does need a wide variety daily.

 They taste so good.

-Is it the fat on the meat, or the bun baked from refined flour that are public enemy number-one?
-The debate rages on, so don't feel dismayed and confused; even the scientists cannot make up their minds.
+Is it the fat on the meat or the bun baked with refined flour that is public enemy number-one?
+The debate rages on so don't feel dismayed and confused; even the scientists cannot make up their minds.
 Perhaps it is both.

-If you think it could be both then lean pork slithers with chives, using no starch at all may be the solution.
+If you think it could be both then lean pork slithers with chives using no starch at all may be the solution.
+This healthy diet for prediabetes is how I got my A1c below 5.5; zero refined carbs.

 If it's your belief that it is the fat on meat which makes us obese and contributes to heart disease, then cut it off first.
-If however you think that refined-carbs are the enemy then avoid a hamburger bun, but feel happy to have the fat and a slice of artisan bread[4] made from 100% flour on the side, with plenty of butter.
+If however you think that refined-carbs are the enemy then avoid a hamburger bun but feel happy to have the lard on your pork.
+You could instead enjoy a slice of artisan bread[4] made from 100% flour on the side with plenty of butter.

-Pork slithers with chives are so quick to make.
-My estimate is ten minutes to forest-bathe whilst picking and washing the greens, fifteen to slice the meat and marinade; and five more to cook.
-That is not much over half an hour, from start to finish.
+Pork slithers with chives is a dish so quick to make.
+My estimate is ten minutes to forest-bathe[3] whilst picking and washing the greens, another fifteen to slice the meat and then marinade; and five more to cook.
+That is not much over half an hour from start to finish.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.